-23. (1) Any court before which a person is convicted of any criminal offence-

-(a) in connection with the driving of a motor vehicle; or
+- 23. (1) If a person is convicted of any criminal offence- - (a) in connection with the driving of a motor vehicle; or

-(b) where that person used a motor vehicle during the commission of the offence, may, and shall when so required by this or any other Ordinance, order that he or she be disqualified from holding or obtaining a driving licence for such period as the court thinks fit.

-(2) Any disqualification made under this section will start on the date on which the person is sentenced or, if sentenced to period of imprisonment, on the date of the persons release from prison.

-(3)(a) Where the Magistrates' Court commits an offender to the Supreme Court or defers passing sentence on an offender under this Ordinance, it may order the offender to be disqualified until he or she has been dealt with in respect of the offence.

-(b) Any period of disqualification ordered on conviction under subsection (1) is deemed to include a period during which the person was disqualified under paragraph (a) and may be reduced accordingly.

-(4) A person against whom an order is made under this section may appeal against the order in the same manner as against any other sentence or order; and the court may, if it thinks fit, suspend the operation of the order pending determination of the appeal.
+- (b) during the commission of which the person used a motor vehicle, the court may, and if so required by this or any other Ordinance must, order that the person be disqualified from holding or obtaining a driving licence for a period the court thinks fit. - (2) Any disqualification made under this section starts on the date on which the person is sentenced or, if the person is sentenced to period of imprisonment, on the date of his or her release from prison. - (3) (a) If the Magistrates' Court commits an offender to the Supreme Court, or defers passing sentence on an offender under this Ordinance, it may order the offender to be disqualified until he or she has been dealt with in respect of the offence. - (b) Any period of disqualification ordered on conviction under subsection (1) is deemed to include any period during which the person was disqualified under paragraph (a) and may be reduced accordingly. - (4) A person against whom an order is made under this section may appeal against the order in the same manner as against any other sentence or order; and the court may, if it thinks fit, suspend the operation of the order pending determination of the appeal.